|Tax Bracket (Single)||Marginal Tax Rate|

 |Download a .CSV file of the Connecticut income tax brackets|

-- The Connecticut tax brackets on this page were last updated from the Connecticut Department of Revenue Services in November, 2012.
+- The Connecticut tax brackets on this page were last updated from the Connecticut Department of Revenue in August, 2013.
 Please contact us if any of our Connecticut tax data is incorrect or out of date.

-- Connecticut tax return forms and the latest tax tables are available from the Department of Revenue Services .
+- Connecticut tax return forms are available from the TaxFormFinder.org or the Connecticut Department of Revenue.

 - The income tax estimator tool is provided by Tax-Rates.org.